VELH02/Red-SAMARC/README.md

 ---

 This deployment phase validated the system's ability to operate reliably in outdoor environments, confirming the viability of its energy management, data collection, and communication systems.

+You can Check all the Information collected by this deployment here: [ThingSpeak Channel](https://thingspeak.mathworks.com/channels/2760762)